 If you are not looking to redesign your website but you know it has accessibility barriers and is in the remediation process, chances are, your developer was not properly trained in accessibility, so don’t make the same mistake again.
 Either demand proficient accessibility training or hire a new developer who already understands how to apply accessibility to your digital content.
 Of course, this is where we can help.
 As accessible developers, we will give you a website that adheres to federal and state accessibility standards.
 If needed, we will also provide an accessibility audit so you are confident that you are giving everyone access to everything.

 Accessibility’s ultimate goal is about real people

 Our Q&A with Visually Impaired Nancy Urquilla article will help you gain a little perspective on how accessibility affects a real person.
-Nancy is one of the disabled users who helps us test accessibility.
+Nancy is a blind individual who helps us test web accessibility.
 We find that real user feedback provides the best information needed to accurately assess accessibility.

 Can Be Accessible solve all my website accessibility concerns?

 Yes!
 Check out our Services page to learn how we provide

 - accessible web development